stevahnes/SpringAiHandsOn/README.md

 ### 3. Logs, Entities, and Images

 #### 3.1 Using logs to understand API calls
-If you did not complete the section 2, please checkout the branch : `To update`
+If you did not complete the section 2, please checkout the branch : `solution_2.1`
 - Enable a `SimpleLoggerAdvisor` for `BookRecommendationService`.

   Inside [BookRecommendationService](src/main/java/com/spring/book/BookRecommendationService.java), update the call to the builder so it declares a `SimpleLoggerAdvisor`.